alttester/AltTester-Unity-SDK/docs/pages/advanced-usage.md

 ### AltUnity Driver logging

 Logging on the driver is handled using `NLog` in C#, `loguru` in python and `log4j` in Java.
 By default logging is disabled in the driver (tests).
-If you want to enable it you can set the logFlag in `AltUnityDriver` constructor.
+If you want to enable it you can set the `enableLogging` in `AltUnityDriver` constructor.

 ```eval_rst
 .. tabs::